Why You Shouldn’t Overlook Other Financing Options Just Because Your Business Received a PPP Loan

 - Businesses can apply to have their PPP loans forgiven.
 Because many PPP loans may not need to be paid back, they’re more like grants than traditional loans.

-PPP loans helped small businesses during the early stages of the pandemic.
+PPP and EIDL loans helped small businesses during the early stages of the pandemic.

 Before the pandemic, an average small business could only stay afloat for 27 days without revenue, according to Business News Daily.
 Certain industries have a much shorter span.
 Those in the personal service industries usually only have about 21 days of cash, while retailers have 19 and restaurants have 16.